lmu-osc/Introduction-Simulations-in-R/simulate.md

 ***

 **YOUR TURN:**
-What happen if you use non-normally distributed data? e.g. Poisson distributed data?
+What happens if you use non-normally distributed data? e.g. Poisson distributed data?
-What happen if you vary lambda?
+What happens if you vary lambda?

 ***